rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_ruby.md

 &#50;. **Enter the model name in the Model Information window**.

-**NOTE: <b>Models MAY NOT have the same name as any of Ruby's built-in classes</b>.
+**NOTE: <b>Models MUST NOT have the same name as any of Ruby's built-in classes</b>.
 These include: `Config, Settings, helpers, test, Client, Sync`.
 Best practices call for descriptive model names such as `Product` and `Service`, and to avoid generic names such as `time` and `print`.
-Descriptive model names will help in the future when the application grows or changes**.
+Descriptive naming will be helpful when the application grows or changes in the future**.

 &#51;. **Enter the model attributes separated by commas only (no spaces)**.